lkoepsel/AVR_C/docs/xArm.md

 # Important Considerations
 In the effort to not damage the xArms, please follow the rules:
-1. Always perform a *pos* command on a joint, prior to first moving it
+1. Always perform a *pos* command on a joint, prior to moving it
-1. Move in small increments, test direction before attempting a substantive move
+1. Move in small increments, test the direction, before attempting a substantive move

 ## Test Protocol
 1. Place xArm in Vector 0 (*V0*), configuration using *move* commands